Public Service Journalism

-The activities in the area are led by the EIPN (EBU Investigative Projects and Network) Steering Committee - an expert group reporting to the EBU Executive Board and supported by EBU News.
-The committee is composed of the following member organizations ZDF, VRT, NRK, DR, RTE, RTBF, YLE, NPO/Human, BBC and currently chaired by Olle Zachrison, Head of News & Current Affairs at Swedish Radio.
+The activities in this area are led by the EIPN Steering Committee — an expert group reporting to the EBU Executive Board and supported by EBU News.
+The committee is composed of the following member organizations ZDF, VRT, NRK, DR, RTE, RTBF, YLE, NPO/Human, BBC, TVE and FT, and currently chaired by Olle Zachrison, Head of Digital News Strategy at Swedish Radio.

 The network is open to all EBU Members, subject to prior approval by the EIPN Steering Committee.
 Eligible Members must meet the criteria defined by the Steering Committee which includes adhering to the EBU's Core Values of Public Service Media or having demonstrable investigative journalism expertise.